Human Subject – Institutional Review Committees

 • Sponsor Budget and/or MSSM Budget (If Applicable)

-Submission packages must be must be submitted to at a minimum of two weeks prior to the monthly committee meeting.
+Submission packages must be submitted at a minimum of two weeks prior to the monthly committee meeting and applications are reviewed on a rolling basis.
 The study is then added to the committee’s agenda and then further reviewed by the committee.

 When

-Approval from the Neurosurgery Clinical Research Feasibility Committee is required prior to IRB submission and contract negotiation for new studies.
+Approval from the Neurosurgery Research Strategy Committee (RSC) is required prior to IRB submission and contract negotiation for new studies.
 For continuing studies, a yearly review is also required to be submitted for approval.

 Questions